About Metta Pets

 The information you find here will be a reflection of my personal approach to life, which is informed by my conventional veterinary Western Biomedicine training, my Classical Chinese Veterinary Medicine training, and my extensive 15+ years of study in the esoteric sciences of Yogic Philosophy and meditation.
 You will notice the views and ideas shared here will reflect these facets of my life and clinical experience.
 My goal is not to convince you to agree with me, but to share another way to view health and well-being in the context of the experience of “cancer”; one that may bring more healing, both emotional and physical, than what is possible within our current Western Biomedicine paradigm alone.
 And to do this in a way that respects, and ideally connects, the strengths of these systems of medicine in which I have been trained.

-The word “Metta”, a Pali word for “loving kindness”, reflects my belief that, ultimately, the greatest source of healing comes from the loving kindness we experience and learn to share with each other.
+The word “Metta”, a Pali word for “loving kindness”, reflects my belief that, ultimately, the greatest source of healing comes from the loving kindness we experience and choose to share with each other.

 While physical cure may not always be achievable, healing is always possible.
 Healing comes in many forms.
 Sometimes the greatest healing is in the lessons we learn about the preciousness of life and in learning to be fully present with our loved ones for the short time we are sharing together on this planet.
 In this fast-paced world, we too often forget that the real meaning in life comes from our connections with others and the journey to learning to live more fully and authentically in each moment.
 In this way, we have the opportunity to view cancer as one of our greatest opportunities for growth.
 As an opportunity to evolve the way we think, the way we prioritize our life, the way we live with each other, and the way we approach our health and well-being.